-The bill amends the Code of West Virginia by adding a new section, 30-32-11a, which authorizes the West Virginia Board of Examiners for Speech-Language Pathology and Audiology to conduct criminal background checks on applicants seeking initial compact privilege to practice in remote states.
-It mandates that applicants submit to both state and national criminal history record checks, including the submission of fingerprints.
-The bill also requires applicants to authorize the board, West Virginia State Police, and the Federal Bureau of Investigation to use the submitted records for screening purposes.
+The bill amends the Code of West Virginia by adding a new section, 30-32-11a, which authorizes the West Virginia Board of Examiners for Speech-Language Pathology and Audiology to conduct criminal background checks on applicants seeking initial compact privilege to practice.
+It mandates that applicants submit to both state and national criminal history record checks, including the submission of fingerprints, and grants the board, West Virginia State Police, and the Federal Bureau of Investigation the authority to use these records for screening purposes.
+The bill also stipulates that the results of these background checks are confidential and not public records, with specific exceptions for the individual subject to the check, authorized disclosures, or court orders.

 Statutes affected: Introduced Version: 30-32-11a